dlounsbu/ICTR_team_sci_initiative/isdcbestpaper2024.md

 Good afternoon and greetings to all.

-My name is David Lounsbury and I am Chair of Committee for the 2024 Best Early Career Health Paper Award.
+My name is David Lounsbury and I am <b>Chair of Committee for the 2024 Best Early Career Health Paper Award</b>.

 This award is organized by the Health Policy Special Interest Group of the System Dynamics Society and is given to outstanding system dynamics papers authored by a student or by recent graduates that focus on health or public health topics.